-14. During 2019, the council ceased issuing paper permits for residents to display in their vehicles and introduced a digital virtual permit system.
-Digital permits are managed through a third-party provider.
+14. The council continues to issue digital permits for residents' use through a virtual permit system.
+The digital permits are managed via a third-party provider.

 15. The total number of digital resident permits issued is as follows:

 16. The cost of permits is set out below: